What to Look for When Choosing Day Care for Your Baby

 Family Child Care

 In some instances, child day care is provided in someone's private home, often for a group of children of different ages.
-Small operations may have fewer than 6 children at a time, and larger ones up to 12 children at a time.
+Small operations may have fewer than six children at a time, and larger ones up to 12 children at a time.

 Pros

-Your baby is in a home-like setting with other children to socialize with
+Your baby is in a home-like setting with other children to socialize with.

-Family child care is generally less expensive than in-home child care or day care
+Family child care is generally less expensive than in-home child care or day care centers.

-Homes must meet local or state safety regulations and cleanliness standards
+Homes must meet local or state safety regulations and cleanliness standards.

 Certain homes may provide specific care for children with special needs or flexible hours.